catgoesmeow14/catgoesmeow14/README.md

 ## About Me ✨

-- 🌱 **Tech Explorer:** Diving into Robotic Process Automation and Deep Learning, with a current crush on Next.js.
+- 🌱 **Tech Explorer:** Diving into Robotic Process Automation and Deep Learning, with a current crush on Next.js
-- 👾 **Fun Side:** Big Enhypen fan here (Heeseung-i, you rock!), and I'm virtually adventuring in Genshin Impact with Kaedahara Kazuha.
+- 👾 **Fun Side:** Big Enhypen fan here (Heeseung-i, you rock!), and I'm virtually adventuring in Genshin Impact with Kaedahara Kazuha
-- 🌏 **Global Mindset:** Love collaborating internationally, embracing cultural diversity in tech.
+- 🌏 **Global Mindset:** Love collaborating internationally, embracing cultural diversity in tech
-- 🚀 **Skill Arsenal:** Mixing it up with Python, Ruby, JavaScript, React.js, and Tableau.
-There’s always a new code challenge around the corner~
+- 🚀 **Skill Arsenal:** Mixing it up with Python, Ruby, JavaScript, React Native, React.js, and Tableau
-- 🤖 **Efficiency Guru:** From RPA wizardry to Mendix mastery, I'm all about smart solutions.
+- 🤖 **Efficiency Guru:** From RPA wizardry to Mendix mastery, I'm all about smart solutions
 - 🎨 **UX Enthusiast:** Crafting user experiences that click is my kind of art.
-Figma and React Native are my canvases.
+Figma and FigJam are my canvases
 - 💬 **Team Dynamo:** A leader when needed, a team player always.
-Communication and goal alignment are my mantras.
+Communication and goal alignment are my mantras
 - 😂 **Laughter Advocate:** Tech is serious, but I’m not always.
-Love a good meme, a gaming gag, and of course, anime and K-Pop!
+Love good meme, gaming gag, and of course, anime and K-Pop

 Ready to weave some tech magic?
 Let's do this! 🌠💻